horga83/shellChatGPT/README.md

 ### Insert Mode of Text Completions

-Set options `-q` to enable insert mode and add the string `[insert]` where the model should insert text:
+Set option `-q` to enable insert mode and add the string `[insert]` where the model should insert text:

     chatgpt.sh -q 'It was raining when [insert] tomorrow.'